dddjef/pulse/docs/index.rst

 =================================
 You can write your own adapters, but Pulse also come with two custom adapters : a mysql database adapter, and a ftp repository adapter.
 Those adapters have their own test file : test_custom_adapters.py.
-Of course, they need you to setup a few things before launching a test.
-First, you will have to install mysql connector : # pip install mysql-connector-python
+Of course, you will have to setup a few things before using it.

+First, you will have to install mysql connector, available with pip : # pip install mysql-connector-python

 Then you will have to create a tests/custom_adapters_config.ini according to your own connection parameters.
 The mysql adapter has been test with mariaDB 10 server.
 The mysql account you will mention needs to have permission to